 In this article, we will discuss the important steps one should take in order to shape it correctly.
-It´s not exactly a rocket science, however there are simple little things which if followed, one can get the perfect results.
+It’s not exactly rocket science, however, there are simple little things which if followed, one can get the perfect results.

-These I have learnt purely through trial and error over many years of my bearded life.
+These I have learned purely through trial and error over many years of my bearded life.

-The tools needed for giving the right shape to a goatee are a beard trimmer, a pair of scissors depending on the length of hair you want, a comb, a good quality safety razor or electric shaver and the rest are usual beard grooming products like beard oil, wax etc. I don´t usually go for any of such items like gels or oils, so the choice is purely yours.
+The tools needed for giving the right shape to a goatee or a Van Dyke style beard are a beard trimmer, a pair of scissors depending on the length of hair you want, a comb, a good quality safety razor or electric shaver and the rest are usual beard grooming products like beard oil, wax, etc. I don´t usually go for any of such items like gels or oils, so the choice is purely yours.

 Step # 1

 The best way to start your goatee is to grow a somewhat fuller beard, about one week´s growth, and then when your facial hair is nice and thick, you can work on shaping your goatee.

 Step # 2

 Run the comb through the beard, so that there is no curled hair.
 Now, attach a comb of your desired length to your trimmer and trim your beard to give you an even cut.

 This step is very important since it is about deciding on the outline of your goatee.
 I usually follow the angle of my mustache which tells me how wide I should keep the goatee on my chin.